Redaguoti

 Prepare your data

 In Navigator, you have the option to transform or load the data.
 The Navigator provides a preview of your data so you can verify that you have the correct range of data.
 Numeric data types are italicized.
 If you need to make changes, transform your data before loading.
-To make the visualizations easier to read later, we do want to transform the data now.
-As you do each transformation, you see it added to the list under Query Settings in Applied Steps
+To make the visualizations easier to read later, we want to transform the data for this exercise.
+As you make each transformation in Power Query Editor, you see it added to the list under Query Settings in APPLIED STEPS.

-1. Select the Financials table, and choose Transform Data.
+1. Select the checkbox for the financials table, then select Transform Data.

 Screenshot of Power BI Navigator with Financial sample data.

-2. Select the Units Sold column.
+2. The Power Query Editor opens.
+Select the Units Sold column.
 On the Transform tab, select Data Type, then select Whole Number.
-Choose Replace current to change the column type.
+In the Change Column Type dialog that opens, choose Replace current.

-The top data cleaning step users do most often is changing data types.
+Changing data types is the data cleaning step that users do most often.
 In this case, the units sold are in decimal form.
-It doesn’t make sense to have 0.2 or 0.5 of a unit sold, does it?
-So let’s change that to whole number.
+It doesn’t make sense to have 0.2 or 0.5 of a unit sold, so we changed it to a whole number.

 Screenshot of changing a decimal number to a whole number.

-3. Select the Segment column.
-We want to make the segments easier to see in the chart later, so let’s format the Segment column.
+3. We want to make the segments easier to see in the chart later, so let’s format the data in the Segment column.
+Select the Segment column.
 On the Transform tab, select Format, then select UPPERCASE.

 4. Let's shorten the column name from Month Name to just Month.
-Double-click the Month Name column, and rename to just Month.
+Double-click the Month Name column, and rename it to Month.

-5. In the Product column, select the dropdown and clear the box next to Montana.
+5. On the Product column header, select the dropdown and clear the box next to Montana.

 We know the Montana product was discontinued last month, so we want to filter this data from our report to avoid confusion.

-6. You see that each transformation has been added to the list under Query Settings in Applied Steps.
+6. You can see that each transformation has been added to the list under Query Settings in APPLIED STEPS.

 7. Back on the Home tab, select Close & Apply.
 Our data is almost ready for building a report.